Nokia C2-02

-The Nokia C2-02 is mobile telephone handset produced by Nokia.
+The Nokia C2-02 is smartphone handset produced by Nokia.
 This is one of the first mobile phones released by Nokia that possesses a touchscreen in a "slider" form factor (the other one being Nokia C2-03 body which is a dual-SIM variant).This phone is also known as Nokia C2-02 Touch and Type.

 Features

 The key feature of this phone is touch and type.
 It means that the phone has touch screen and alpha-numeric (12 key) keyboard but no navigation or soft keys.
 Other main features include: a 2.0-megapixel camera, Maps (disputable.)
 (Customers who never received maps have their phones loaded with Nokia Life Tools application), Bluetooth 2.1 + EDR, Flash Lite 3.0 and MIDP Java 2.1 with additional Java APIs.